 - Building mechanisms to sort data-related issues

-However, for a data governance model to be effective, the key areas that one has to focus on while implementing a data governance framework – prioritizing communication, grassroots support, building data stewardship programs and energizing the data governance program with adequate and appropriate skills.
+However, for a Data Governance model to be effective, the key areas that you have to focus on while implementing a Data Governance framework are prioritizing communication, grassroots support, building data stewardship programs and energizing the Data Governance program with adequate and appropriate skills.

 Selecting the right tools of the trade

-The dependence of business on analytics tools is on a meteoric rise today and there are thousands of tools that you can choose from Google Analytics 360, Adobe Analytics, data visualization tools like Tableau, standalone tools for online marketing, customized solutions, newer digital marketing cloud solutions, and the list goes on.
-The trick is in selecting the tools that are right for your business, data/analytics requirement, budget, deployment ease, support, and the availability of advanced features like social analytics, real-time data, and multi- channel analytics.
-Half the digital analytics challenge is solved if you have picked the right tools.
+The dependence of business on analytics tools is on a meteoric rise today and there are thousands of tools that you can choose from.
+There are implementation tools such as Google Analytics 360, Adobe Analytics, to Data Visualization tools like Tableau, standalone tools for online marketing, customized solutions, newer digital marketing cloud solutions etc. The trick is to select the tools that are right for your business, Data Analytics requirement, budget, deployment ease, support, and the availability of advanced features like social analytics, real-time data, and multi- channel analytics.
+Half the Digital Analytics challenge is solved if you have picked the right tools.

 Multi-channel data integration for deeper and newer insights

 Multi-channel analytics integrates data from all channels and does conversion attribution on collated data.
 In today’s dynamic business environments, insights can crop in from multiple sources simultaneously and data is used best when it is shared across disciplines.
-By using multi-channel analytics, marketers can integrate data from various channels and sources to evaluate the behavior of leads that convert to customers.
+By using multi-channel analytics, as a marketer you can integrate data from various channels and sources to evaluate the behavior of leads that convert to customers.